 Assessment and screening for learning difficulties such as dyslexia and dyscalculia is built into our assessment schedule.
 All children in Year 3 are screened for signs of dyscalculia at the beginning of the academic year with all children in Year 4 being assessed for signs of dyslexia.
-If a child shows signs of either learning difficulty a full assessment is made by a specialist teacher commissioned externally.
+If a child shows signs of either learning difficulty a full assessment is made by a specialist teacher (either commissioned externally or completed a member of school staff who holds a Level 7 qualification).

 Upon entry to Early Years Foundation Stage, whether that be in Nursery or Reception, all children are screened for speech, language and communication difficulties using WellComm.
 As a result of this assessment children are placed into small intervention groups with their progress carefully monitored by the WellComm lead.
-If necessary, further referrals are made to MAST or to the NHS.
+If necessary, further referrals are made to the NHS.